ejgroene/selftest/README.rst

 The benefit of this approach are:

-- there is no seprate test tree to maintain,
+- there is no separate test tree to maintain,
 - dependencies are automatically tested,
 - quicker cycles, more focus.